AkihiroKitada/StreamFighterII/README.md

 ## Run this appliction

-Please just execute quitada.RyuWithoutReactiveStreamsV2 or quitada.RyuWithReactiveStreamsV2 or quitada.RyuWithReactiveStreamsV3 from your favorite Java IDE or console.
+Please just execute quitada.RyuWithoutReactiveStreamsV2 or quitada.RyuWithReactiveStreamsV2 or quitada.RyuWithReactiveStreamsV3 from your favorite Java IDE or console while you need to add the following parameters required for JavaFX:
+* --module-path /path/to/javafx-sdk-**.*.*/lib --add-modules=javafx.controls,javafx.fxml,javafx.media

+And also, you should set environment variable to set native libraries as below:
+* Linux or macOS: LD_LIBRARY_PATH=/path/to/javafx-sdk-**.*.*/lib
+* Windows: PATH=C:\path\to\javafx-sdk-**.*.*\lib